Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Coris formosa (Bennett 1830) beautiful, “one of the most beautiful” fishes of Ceylon (Sri Lanka)

-Coris gaimard (Quoy & Gaimard 1824) patronym not identified but certainly in honor of Quoy’s fellow naturalist and collaborator Joseph Paul Gaimard (1796-1858), naval surgeon upon ship from which type was collected; although it may appear that Gaimard co-named a species after himself, his partner Quoy was probably solely responsible for the description, which appeared in a larger zoological survey under a shared byline [presumably a noun in apposition, without the patronymic “i”]
+Coris gaimard (Quoy & Gaimard 1824) patronym not identified but certainly in honor of Quoy’s fellow naturalist and collaborator Joseph Paul Gaimard (1796-1858), naval surgeon upon ship from which type was collected; although it may appear that Gaimard co-named a species after himself, his partner Quoy was probably solely responsible for the description, which appeared in a larger zoological survey under a shared byline [presumably a noun in apposition, without the genitive “i”]

 Coris hewetti Randall 1999 in honor of Jeremy Hewett (no other information available), who collected type with a spear in 1957